fbpx

 Publications

-Click here to view all of CCAB’s reports.
+Click here to view all of CCIB’s reports.

-Building on our joint publication in 2019, The Canadian Council for Aboriginal Business and Global Affairs Canada have partnered to better understand the experiences of Indigenous exporters and the challenges they face.
+Building on our joint publication in 2019, Canadian Council for Indigenous Business and Global Affairs Canada have partnered to better understand the experiences of Indigenous exporters and the challenges they face.

 Businesses across Ontario are increasingly recognizing the value of advancing reconciliation, building mutually beneficial relationships with Indigenous Peoples, and supporting stronger Indigenous economic outcomes.
 Yet, many are unsure where to start or how to do so meaningfully.
 Moreover, different businesses are at various stages of their reconciliation journey.
 The first of two resources assist Ontario businesses in implementing the Truth and Reconciliation Commission’s Call to Action #92.